 Looking to tackle the issue of drugs in your school?
 Follow the below link for helpful information from the Government:

-In section five of this article covering the benefits of school access control systems, we highlight how the security solutions can deter theft of cash, and IT equipment.
+In section five of this article covering the benefits of school access control systems, we now highlight how these security solutions can deter theft of cash and IT equipment.

 School security case studies

 5. Protecting IT equipment and cash